rinogrego/VRPSPD-Tabu-Search/README.md

 ## How to Run

-Assuming you already have `git` installed in your computer and `numpy` package is already installed for python.
+Assuming you already have `git` installed in your computer and `numpy` and `networkx` packages are already installed for your python.

 1. First clone the repository